CarlosjVar/University-Databases2-Project2/README.md

 FIELDS TERMINATED BY ',';
 ```

-Temporal table to load the players market values data directly from the .csv file.
+Create a temporal table to load the players market values data directly from the European_Rosters.csv file.
 ```
 CREATE TABLE IF NOT EXISTS marketvalues_infoloader(
     player_name            STRING,